im-n1/karpet/README.rst

 * coin/token historical price data (no limits)
 * google trends for the given list of keywords (longer period than official API)
-* twitter scraping with no limits
+* twitter scraping for the given keywords (no limits)

 What is upcoming?